 Keywords: Large Multimodal Models, Multi-token Prediction, Non-Autoregressive Learning

 Abstract: Recent advances in large language models (LLMs) have attracted significant interest in extending their capabilities to multimodal scenarios, particularly for speech-to-speech conversational systems.
-However, existing multimodal models handling interleaved audio and text rely on autoregressive methods, overlooking that text depends on target-target relations whereas audio depends mainly on source-target relations.
-In this work, we propose Text-to-Talk (TtT), a unified audio-text framework that integrates autoregressive (AR) text generation with non-autoregressive (NAR) audio diffusion in a single Transformer.
-By leveraging the any-order autoregressive property of absorbing discrete diffusion, our approach provides a unified training objective for text and audio.
+However, existing multimodal models handling interleaved audio and text rely on autoregressive (AR) methods, overlooking that text depends on target-target relations whereas audio depends mainly on source-target relations.
+In this work, we propose Text-to-Talk (TtT), a unified audio-text framework that integrates AR text generation with non-autoregressive (NAR) audio diffusion in a single Transformer.
+By leveraging the any-order AR property of absorbing discrete diffusion, our approach provides a unified training objective for text and audio.
 To support this hybrid generation paradigm, we design a modality-aware attention mechanism that enforces causal decoding for text while allowing bidirectional modeling within audio spans, and further introduce three training strategies that reduce train-test discrepancies.
 During inference, TtT employs block-wise diffusion to synthesize audio in parallel while flexibly handling variable-length outputs.
-Extensive experiments across Audio-QA and ASR tasks demonstrate the effectiveness of our approach, with detailed ablation studies validating each proposed component.
+Comprehensive experiments on Audio-QA, ASR, AAC and speech-to-speech benchmarks show that TtT consistently surpasses strong AR and NAR baselines, with additional ablation and training-strategy analyses confirming the contribution of each component.
 We will open-source our models, data and code to facilitate future research in this direction.

 Primary Area: foundation or frontier models, including LLMs